PandiaJason/PandiaJason/README.md

 ## 2024 - Present
 - I secured admission to Anna University's part-time Ph.D. program before completing my first year as assistant professor.
 - I presented a Lightning Talk remotely at the prestigious Workshop on ns-3 [(WNS-3 2024) held in Barcelona, Spain.](https://www.nsnam.org/research/wns3/wns3-2024/program/) The talk, titled “Modeling the Astrodynamics of Space Missions in ns-3 for High-Fidelity Simulations of Deep Space Communications,” was part of the conference program.
-- On September 28, 2024, I was invited as a resource person for a One-Day Workshop on “Open Source Computing” at Periyar Maniammai Institute of Science & Technology, Thanjavur
+- On September 28, 2024, I was invited as a resource person for a One-Day Workshop on “Open Source Computing” at [Periyar Maniammai Institute of Science & Technology, Thanjavur.](https://www.pmu.edu/events/804/a-one-day-workshop-on-open-source-computing-%7C-cse.aspx)
 - On November 8, 2024, at the ‘NIT in-house Award Ceremony 2024’ held at Nehru Institute of Technology (NIT), Coimbatore, I was awarded “The Best Faculty of the Year.”
 ##